André Clements hybridizes contemporary computational media technology with traditional drawing and painterly forms.

 His artworks have been acquired by prominent international and local collectors, photographers and corporate collections, including Liberty, and the South African Foundation for Contemporary Art (SAFFCA) amongst others.

-I am often attracted to a minimal aesthetic paradigm.
 I aim to achieve a meditative resolution of complexity, chaos and other concerns.
 The technicalities which I attend to, I do in service of the subtleties of reflection and pause.
 I try to shun the many temptations of spectacle and fashion while being cognizant of the demands of the market within the pursuit of the development of my own practice’s inter-dependence upon these.
 Currently, I am particularly fond of interpreting the openness, quiet and solitude of the night, especially in the context of the tensions of the contemporary metro-urban South African paradigm in which I live and work; as well as using multiple-exposure modalities to engage with the space between artefact and awareness, as well as non-duality and integral aesthetics.

 082 812 0549 | email@example.com | http://andresclements.com